tommct/spikingthesis/contents/introduction.md

 when the weighted sum is greater than zero, then the activation or "firing rate" of the neuron is that weighted sum.
 When the weighted sum is less than zero, then the neuron cannot have a negative firing rate, so it emits 0.
 There are actually many different kinds of activation functions, but the ReLU is quite popular because it is intuitively simple, computationally robust, and can yield highly accurate systems {cite}`nwankpaActivationFunctionsComparison2018`.
-(In 2007 when Hinton gave his presentation, he used a [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) activation function and not a ReLU activation function, but the translation that inputs map to the amount of activation remains the same.
+(In 2007 when Hinton gave his presentation, he used a [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) activation function and not a ReLU activation function, but the translation that sum of the inputs map to an amount of activation holds for every ANN neuron.
 Additionally, many activation functions used in AI systems can emit a negative value, discussed later.)

 To begin to understand what is so special about this little machine, let us consider the most influential input neurons onto the central neuron.
-Input neurons #2 and #4 have the largest weights as signified by the width of the arrows, so whatever those neurons emit will be magnified by those weights.
+Input neurons #2 and #4 have the largest weights as signified by the width of the arrows, so whatever those neurons emit will be magnified by their respective weights.
 Because the arrow from the second neuron is negative and the arrow from the fourth neuron is positive, when those neurons both emit values of similar magnitudes, they will cancel each other out.
 However, if neuron #2 emits a near-zero value and neuron #4 emits a strong value, then the weighted sum from these two neurons will likely make the whole sum much more positive and induce the central neuron to emit a strong positive value.
 We can say that the central neuron is really sensitive to #4, but only when #2 is not active.